natemacfadden/conevecs/README.md

 ## Usage

-The primary interface is `enum_lattice_points`, which handles box sizing automatically:
+The primary interface is `enum_lattice_points`, which handles box sizing automatically.
+For example, applying `enum_lattice_points` to lattice points in the strict interior of a convex cone:

 ```python
 import numpy as np